Revelers return to Hong Kong 7s for 1st time since pandemic - WHIZ News

 The Hong Kong Sevens, a popular stop on the World Rugby Sevens Series circuit, is part of the government’s drive to restore the city’s image as a vibrant financial hub after it scrapped mandatory hotel quarantine for travelers.

 Hundreds of spectators, some in fancy dress and superhero costumes, had gathered by mid-afternoon.
-The estimated crowd built up to around 20,000 fans by 5 p.m., according to the event organizer.
+A total of 24,000 fans attended the tournament on Friday.

 The city’s pandemic rules require spectators to show a photo of their rapid virus test results and scan a risk notification app upon entry.
 Fans were required to wear masks except when eating or drinking in their seats.
 The stadium in Causeway Bay was capped at 85% of its 40,000 capacity.
 Not all fans kept their masks on as required, amid music, fireworks and entertaining rugby on the field.